bsguedes/coup-core/README.md

     "coins": integer
 }
 ```
-actions may be targeted, blockable and/or challengeable
+Actions may be targeted, blockable and/or challengeable:

 `action<targeted>: ("coup", "assassinate", "investigate", "extortion")`